DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/signal-control.md

 ```

 For further information on controlling signals refer to
-`exrail/exrail-command-reference:signal objects - definition and control`{.interpreted-text
-role="ref"}, and for some examples refer to
+`exrail/exrail-command-reference:signal objects - definition and control`, and for some examples refer to
-`/big-picture/index`{.interpreted-text role="doc"}.
+`/big-picture/index`.

 ### Signal event handlers